MicrosoftDocs/Viva/Viva/glint/setup/copilot-managers.md

 We suggest enabling:

 - Allow users to submit feedback to Microsoft
-  - Allow users to include screenshots and attachments when the submit feedback to Microsoft
+  - Allow users to include screenshots and attachments when they submit feedback to Microsoft
   - Allow users to include log file and relevant content samples when feedback is submitted to Microsoft

 ## More feedback resources